-

 Distance from Trichy: 184 Kms

-Tirunelveli is a city situated on the banks of the river Thamirabarani in Tamilnadu.
-About 158 km from Madurai, 291 km from Trichy, and 623 km from Chennai, Tirunelveli is the most popular places to visit near Trichy, and among the must include places in Tamilnadu packages.
+Tirunelveli is a city situated on the banks of Thamirabarani river in Southern Tamilnadu.
+About 158 km from Madurai, 291 km from Trichy, and 623 km from Chennai, Tirunelveli is among the most popular places to visit near Trichy.

-Also known as Nellai, Tirunelveli is positioned close to the southern tip of India and is very eminent for various geographical features.
-Tirunelveli has a rich cultural and architectural heritage which is evident from the various temples, and churches located here, and are the must include places in Tirunelveli packages.
-Nellaiappar Temple, Venkatachalapathy Temple, Sankaranainar Kovil, Allagammai Kashi Vishvanathar, Holy Trinity Cathedral, the Mela Tiruvenkatanathapuram Temple, and Mundanthurai-Kalakad Wildlife are some of the top tourist places in Tirunelveli.
+Also known as Nellai, Tirunelveli is positioned close to the southern tip of India on Madurai - Kanyakumari route.
+Tirunelveli has a rich cultural and architectural heritage which is evident from the various temples, and churches located here including the unique cuisine.
+Nellaiappar Temple, Venkatachalapathy Temple, Sankaranainar Kovil, Allagammai Kashi Vishvanathar, Holy Trinity Cathedral, the Mela Tiruvenkatanathapuram Temple, and Mundanthurai-Kalakad Wildlife are some of the top places to visit in Tirunelveli.

-The city is also famous for Tirunelveli Halwa and also known as Halwa city and Oxford of South India.
+The city is famous for Tirunelveli Halwa and also known as Halwa city of India.
 The annual Car Festival of Nellaiappar Temple is the major festival celebrated at Tirunelveli.
+It takes 2 full days to visit the main attractions in Tirunelveli.
+Tenkasi, situated nearby can be visited with additional 1-2 days duration.

 Distance from Trichy: 291 Kms

 Tenkasi is the second largest town in the Tirunelveli district of Tamil Nadu.
-Situated on the Madurai - Kollam highway, it is one of the popular places to visit near Trivandrum, and among the top Tamilnadu places to visit.
+Situated on the Madurai - Kollam highway, it is one of the popular places to visit in Tamilnadu.
 It is situated about 109 km from Trivandrum, 132 km from Kanyakumari, and 160 km from Madurai.

-Tenkasi is famous for numerous waterfalls spread around the region including the famous Courtallam Falls, among the must include places in Tenkasi packages.
+Tenkasi is famous for numerous waterfalls spread around the region including the famous Courtallam Falls, among the must include places in Tenkasi.
 River Chittar flows through this picturesque destination favoured amongst tourists.

 Distance from Trichy: 295 Kms